Skip to content

 Supervision Training

 Interns may supervise doctoral-level counseling or clinical psychology practicum students or master's level trainees during the spring semester.
-During the spring semester, interns receive additional individual supervision from their primary clinical supervisor focused on the intern’s supervision activities.
-Interns also participate in a weekly Supervision of Supervision seminar during which various models of clinical supervision are discussed, and recordings of interns' supervision of practicum students may be reviewed.
+During the spring semester, interns receive additional individualized supervision from their primary clinical supervisor focused on the intern’s supervision activities.
+Interns also participate in a weekly Supervision seminar during which various models of clinical supervision may be discussed, and recordings of interns' supervision of practicum students may be reviewed.

-In our clinical services area, the university's large and diverse student body provides interns with opportunities to work with persons of differing cultures, ethnicities, racial identities, nationalities, sexual/affectional orientations, genders, gender-identities, physical abilities, religious orientations and ages.
-Interns work with their clinical supervisor and the Brief Assessment and Referral Team to ensure a diverse caseload.
+In our clinical services area, the university's student body provides interns with opportunities to work with persons of different cultures, ethnicities, racial identities, nationalities, sexual/affectional orientations, genders, gender-identities, physical abilities, religious orientations and ages.
+Interns work with their clinical supervisor and the Brief Assessment and Referral Team to ensure a varied caseload.
 Group services also provide interns with the opportunity to co-facilitate groups for students with shared identities.
-Areas of specific interest to the intern may be identified for inclusion in the intern's group intervention experience.

 Prevention and Outreach